mattneary/TOM/README.md

 the sake of clarity, we will refer to TOM-style links as *ribbons*.
 For the same reason, we'll call TOM-style nodes *buds*.

 - Second, TOM allows for a degree of nested structure, but it's more limited than the DOM in this regard.
-Where the DOM consists of a hierarchy of nodes within nodes, a TOM page only accepts three types of buds.
-TOM buds are either TextBuds, RefBuds, or Branches—where RefBuds are used to transclude URLs or other TOM pages and Branches display a set of buds in parallel.
+Where the DOM consists of a hierarchy of nodes within nodes, a TOM page only accepts two types of buds.
+TOM buds are either TextBuds or RefBuds—where RefBuds are used to transclude fragments, URLs or other TOM pages that are stored as ribbon attachments.
 In this way, TOM pages still have recursive structure, but in a narrower sense.
 To make page transclusion possible, the TOM renderer must be given a lookup function that will return the data for a page given its id.